ganelonhb/re-roll/README.md

 		* thieves.txt

-running **re-roll** from within **5e** will choose a text file from either wilderness or urban, while running **re-roll** within either subdirectories will only choose files within their selected folders.
+running **re-roll** from within **5e** will choose a text file from either wilderness or urban, while running **re-roll roll** within either subdirectories will only choose files within their selected folders.

 Example output from running the program from within the above subdirectory:
 ```